alphaWomanMuthonks/Currency-Converter-Demo/README.md

     Click the Submit button.
     The submitted data will be displayed below the form.
     The form will clear after submission, allowing for new entries.
-    Contribution
-    Feel free to fork the repository and make your contributions.

 ## Contribution
    Feel free to fork the repository and make your contributions.
 If you have suggestions for improvements or features, please create an issue or a pull request.